Refractory period (sex): Other studies

 Men may have a reduced refractory period and may be capable of multiple orgasms.
 According to some studies, 18-year-old males have a refractory period of about 15 minutes, while those in their 70s take about 20 hours.
 Although rarer, some males exhibit no refractory period or a refractory period lasting less than 10 seconds.
 A scientific study attempting to document natural, fully ejaculatory, multiple orgasms in an adult man was conducted at Rutgers University in 1995.
 During the study, six fully ejaculatory orgasms occurred in 36 minutes, with no apparent refractory period.

+Research on orgasm function after gender-affirming hormone therapy has also included the post-orgasm refractory period.
+A 2023 study of 130 transgender women and 33 transgender men who had received gender-affirming hormone therapy for at least one year assessed orgasm function during masturbation, including the duration of the post-orgasm refractory period.
+The study reported that transgender women had increases in time to orgasm, orgasm duration, and overall orgasm satisfaction after beginning hormone therapy, and that many participants reported a shift from short, single-peak orgasms to longer, multiple-peak orgasms.